My Two Cents worth…

 I’m in no way comparing myself to anyone else, I’m only giving you a little background on me.

 I’ve never been followed around by security in a high-end designer store.
 I’ve never been pulled over simply because I’m driving a nice car or asked for ID because I’m walking through a nice neighborhood.
 I've never had to worry about my sons because of the color of their skin. (until recently)

-I’m so hurt that in this country that I love, this huge melting pot of a country, in the year 2020 is still having racial unrest.
-I’m so disheartened that after all of the blood that has been shed in the civil war, during the ’60s and every year since, we are still senselessly killing black people.
+I’m so hurt that in this country that I love, this huge melting pot of a country, in the year 2020 there is still racial unrest.
+I’m so disheartened that after all of the blood that was shed in the Civil War, during the ’60s Civil Rights Movement and every year since, we are still senselessly killing black people.

 I still feel privileged.
-I still believe this is the only country in the world where you can come with nothing and build a good life if you're willing to work for it.
+I still believe this is the only country in the world where you can come with nothing and build a good life if you work for it.
 I still believe I owe this country everything, but there is still much work to be done and much progress to be made.